cockroachdb/docs/v22.1/grant.md

 ## Required privileges

 - To grant privileges, the user granting the privileges must also have the privilege being granted on the target database or tables.
-For example, a user granting the `SELECT` privilege on a table to another user must have the `GRANT` and `SELECT` privileges on that table.
+For example, a user granting the `SELECT` privilege on a table to another user must have the `SELECT` privileges on that table and `WITH GRANT OPTION` on `SELECT`.

 - To grant roles, the user granting role membership must be a role admin (i.e., members with the `WITH ADMIN OPTION`) or a member of the `admin` role.
 To grant membership to the `admin` role, the user must have `WITH ADMIN OPTION` on the `admin` role.